scc-digitalhub/docs/dev/docs/tasks/rm-custom-views.md

-# CRM - Custom views
+# KRM - Custom views

- In [Custom Resource Manager](/digitalhub/components/resourcemanager), it is possible to customize the pages for creating, listing, inspecting and editing custom resources of a specific kind.
+ In **Kubernetes Resource Manager**, it is possible to customize the pages for creating, listing, inspecting and editing custom resources of a specific kind.
 As it involves writing React code, and using the [React-admin](https://marmelab.com/react-admin/documentation.html) library, familiarity with these technologies may be required, depending on the desired level of customization.

 ## Create a custom view